 All of our English courses are free to Imperial College London students and academic staff studying or carrying out research in science, engineering or medicine.

 The Cambridge English: Advanced (CAE) 18-week course is the only exception to this, which is designed to prepare you for and improve your chances of success in the CAE exam.
-The 2016-17 fee for this course is yet to be confirmed.
+The fee for this course is listed on the course registration page

 Our English courses are not available to non-Imperial College London students.